The double-bath dyeing technique is based on the affinity of the dyes with their corresponding fibers:

 The Alter Ego fixer (fixing agent) (6 to 36 drops)

 Adjust the quantities according to the intensity of the colors desired and the proportion of silk and viscose.
-Use the table of dosages at the bottom of this page.

 Mix well, the colors will blend together but separate on the fabric.